 - Keep VAT receipts.

-The easiest way to avoid paying tax is to claim back all the expenses you are legally entitled to.
-It is the most overlooked because people don’t stay on top of their bookkeeping, claiming expenses and keeping receipts.
-So make sure you set up a bookkeeping system, that you keep up to date because it is the easiest way to reduce your tax bill.
+The easiest way to avoid paying tax is to claim back all the allowable expenses you are legally entitled to.
+It is the most overlooked aspect because people don’t stay on top of their bookkeeping, claiming expenses and keeping receipts.
+So, make sure you set up a bookkeeping system that you keep up-to-date because it is the easiest way to reduce your tax bill.

 There are also other income tax reliefs and allowances that you may be entitled to that will help to reduce the amount of tax you have to pay including:

-- When you’re self-employed you’ll pay income tax as well as class 2 and class 4 national insurance but the amount you’ll pay depends on how much you earn above the tax-free thresholds;
+- When you’re self-employed you’ll pay income tax as well as Class 2 and Class 4 National Insurance.
+However, the amount you’ll pay depends on how much you earn above the tax-free thresholds;

 - You can deduct business expenses from your income which helps to reduce your tax bill, but not all expenses are allowable;

-- You’ll need to report your earnings on a tax return each year and if you do that online, HMRC will calculate your tax automatically.
+- You’ll need to report your earnings on a tax return each year.
+If you do that online, HMRC will calculate your tax automatically.